scpaworks/scpaworks.github.io/docs/scansnap/hardwareSetup.md

 ### Next Steps

 Proceed with the <a href=/docs/scansnap/softwareSetup.html>Software Setup Guide here</a>, or check out these supplemental videos for additional tips.

+## Attributions

+Animated GIFs created from adapted footage from the following sources, listed in order of appearance in the article:

+Setting up your ScanSnap iX1500 using Windows and USB.
+Fujitsu ScanSnap US (2020).
+Source: <a href="https://youtu.be/PT7KOWgmb5U">{% raw %}https://youtu.be/PT7KOWgmb5U{% endraw %}</a>

+Fujitsu ScanSnap iX1500 Unboxing, Setup, and Overview in 4K. uglypoe (2019).
+Source: <a href="https://youtu.be/UNsQeyUF9Ik">{% raw %}https://youtu.be/UNsQeyUF9Ik{% endraw %}</a>